 Balance of the cello bow

 – The balance of the bow should be your first consideration.
-If the balance point is closer to the frog, the bow may feel lighter, yet you’ll have to work harder to produce substantial volume or tone.
-Conversely, if the balance point is too close to the tip, the bow can feel too heavy and can even result in arm and wrist fatigue.
+If the balance point is closer to the frog, the bow may feel lighter, yet you may need to work harder to produce substantial volume or tone.
+Conversely, if the balance point is too close to the tip, the bow can feel overly heavy and may contribute to arm or wrist fatigue.

 Strength of the cello bow